-The discount rate used to measure the total pension liability was 7.0 percent for both 2018 and 2017.
+The discount rate used to measure the total pension liability was 6.75 percent and 7.0 percent for 2019 and 2018, respectively.
 The projection of cash flows used to determine the discount rate assumed that employer contributions will be made at rates equal to the actuarially determined contribution rates.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current Plan members.
+Based on those assumptions, the Plan's net position restricted for pensions was projected to be available to make all projected future benefit payments of current Plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 The foregoing actuarial assumptions are based on the presumption that the Plan will continue.
 If the Plan were to terminate, different actuarial assumptions and other factors might be applicable in determining the actuarial present value of accumulated Plan benefits.